dorko-dorkus/KeilProc/README.md

 If you need to parse legacy `.xls` workbooks, also install `xlrd<2.0`.
 Modern `.xlsx` files are supported out of the box.

+Timestamps are localized to New Zealand time using `tzdata`, which is installed as part of the package dependencies.

 ## Usage

 ### CLI